xdjavit0/GEEKHTML/Tables.md

       </tr>
     </table>

-In this example we can see the HTML code used to create the table of the first example úsing the `<caption>` tag.
+This example shows the HTML code used to create the table of the first example úsing the `<caption>` tag.

 ---
 ## COLGROUP